TL;DR

 When it comes to structuring your cover, the choice is clear.
 A Decreasing Term policy, while cheaper, is wholly inappropriate for funding an appreciating asset like education.
 It creates a high-risk strategy where your protection diminishes just as your need grows.

 Level Term Critical Illness Cover, ideally index-linked to keep pace with inflation, provides the certainty and security your family deserves.
-It guarantees that a fixed, reliable sum of money will be there to safeguard your children's education, no matter what life throws your way.
+It may help provide that a fixed, reliable sum of money will be there to safeguard your children's education, no matter what life throws your way.

 Take the first step towards securing your family's future today.
 Contact WeCovr for a free, no-obligation quote.
-Our expert advisers will compare the UK's leading insurers to find the right protection for you, at the most competitive price.
+Our expert advisers will compare the UK insurer panel to find the right protection for you, at the most competitive price.

 Sources